mohsen1/yek/README.md

 # Maximum size of output
 max_size = "128K"

-# Tokenizer model for token counting (defaults to 'deepseek-reasoner')
+# Tokenizer model for token counting (defaults to 'openai')
 tokens = "deepseek"

 # Add patterns to ignore (in addition to .gitignore)